Some Nebraska physicians worry that abortion restrictions could impact training, care

 Dr. Emily Patel, a maternal-fetal medicine specialist with Methodist and co-founder of the organization, said she has concerns about how a ban might affect training and retention of physicians in Nebraska.

-Physicians might be afraid to stay in the profession or to go to states with bans in place, particularly those that come with felony charges attached to the bans.
+Physicians might be afraid to stay in the profession or to go to states with bans in place, particularly those that come with felony charges attached.
 A failed proposal in the Nebraska Legislature would have made it a felony for anyone to provide any medication or undertake any procedure with the intent of ending the life of an unborn child, starting at fertilization.

 People are also reading…